 Here are two views of the enormous house that belonged to the Vanderbilt family in the late Victorian Era.

-Cornelius’ granddaughter was Gloria Vanderbilt — the jeans fashionista and designer — which makes him Anderson Cooper’s great-grandfather.
+(Note: Cornelius’ granddaughter was Gloria Vanderbilt — the jeans fashionista and designer — which makes him Anderson Cooper’s great-grandfather.)

 Home of William K Vanderbilt (1903)

-Twin Vanderbilt houses – The family’s old mansions (1915)
+Twin Vanderbilt houses – George W Vanderbilt’s old New York mansion (1915)